July 17, 2019 0 Comments

 Meanwhile, Tony has also been using Selle Anatomica saddles since they first became available.
 He has this to say about his experiences:

 I first saw a Selle Anatomica while I was on the campus of UW Milwaukee.
 It was bright yellow and didn’t really look like most saddles so I had to ask the guy about it.
 He said it was the single best saddle he’d ever ridden and has thousands of miles on it.
 While my first custom bike was being assembled I noticed a Selle Anatomica on the shelf and decided to give it a try.
 I was totally hooked!
 The saddle felt great from day one.
 NO break in period, I threw a leg over and never looked back.
 I now have 3 that I can swap between my bikes with matching seat post diameters.
 I don’t believe I’ll ever purchase anything else.
 Well worth the investment!

 About The Companies We Work With:

 Folks!
 We love testing and using the products we sell.
 In fact, our experiences with the companies that we represent, and the products they make, directly inform our decisions to work with specific brands.
-Our offerings at Everyday Cycles are all chosen as a direct result of using, and living with, the items you see on our website and in our retail store at 826 E Locust St. in Milwaukee's Riverwest neighborhood.
+Our offerings at Everyday Cycles are all chosen as a direct result of using, and living with, the items you see on our website and in our Build Shop at 3720 N Fratney St., Unit 2B in Milwaukee's Riverwest neighborhood.